Mathews-Tom/FastADK/docs/roadmap/semantic-memory.md

 ## Overview

-This document tracks the implementation progress of the Semantic Memory feature as proposed in [RFC-0001](../../rfcs/0001-semantic-memory.md).
+This document tracks the implementation progress of the Semantic Memory feature.
 Semantic memory enables agents to store, retrieve, and search information based on semantic meaning rather than exact matches.

 ## Current Status